RoboJackets/software-training-old/projects/week_3/Instructions.md

 rclcpp::Subscription<nav_msgs::msg::Odometry>::SharedPtr odom_sub_;
 ```

 Next, let's declare the member functions for our new class.
-All of the functions for this class should be declared with `public` access.
+All of the functions for this class should be declared with `public` access since they are called externally.

 First up, our constructor.
 Declare a constructor for `OdometrySensorModel` that takes a reference to an `rclcpp::Node`, called `node`.